TZstatsADS/Spring2020-Project1-ChaselChang/README.md

 # Applied Data Science @ Columbia
 ## Spring 2020
-## Project 1: A "data story" on the songs of our times
+## Project 1: Text Mining on Lyrics

 <img src="figs/title1.jpeg" width="500">

 ### [Project Description](doc/)
-This is the first and only *individual* (as opposed to *team*) this semester.

-Term: Spring 2020

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Text Mining on Lyrics
 + This project is conducted by [Tianshu Zhang]

 + Project summary: Do musicians from different regions think differently?

 This is an analysis on usage of words, topics and sentiments of lyrics from different regions.
 To discover if there is a difference or some universal pattern throughout the world's lyrics.
 (Techniques used: wordcloud, LDA, heatmap, sentimentr)